 Attacks can take just seconds to compromise the endpoints so endpoint security is vital for ransomware.
 First-generation endpoint detection and response (EDR) security tools simply cannot keep pace.
 They require manual triage and responses that are not only too slow for fast moving threats and which also generate large volumes of indicators that burden cybersecurity teams.
 More modern solutions proactively reduce the attack surface, prevent malware infection, detect and defuse potential threats in real time, and can automate response and remediation procedures.

 Public-private collaborations are essential for effective critical infrastructure security and resilience strategies.
 This includes timely, trusted information sharing among stakeholders within the public and private sector.
 For organizations to mitigate the unseen threats, they must have real-time actionable intelligence.
 The information must be shared between the different security layers and products within your environment to provide a proactive defense.

-In addition this information sharing should be extended to partnerships within the broader cybersecurity community outside of your organization such as Computer Emergency Response Teams (CERTs), Information Sharing and Analysis Centers (ISACs), industry coalitions like the Cyber Threat Alliance, law enforcement, and other government organizations like Cybersecurity and Infrastructure Security Agency (CISA).
+In addition, this information sharing should be extended to partnerships within the broader cybersecurity community outside of your organization, such as Computer Emergency Response Readiness Teams (CERTs), Information Sharing and Analysis Centers (ISACs), industry coalitions like the Cyber Threat Alliance, law enforcement, and other government organizations like Cybersecurity and Infrastructure Security Agency (CISA).

 Since no single entity or organization has all the answers on how to address the cyber threat, by working together and sharing information, we can increase our response times and break the kill chain before malicious activity spreads to other systems and organizations.